 Crassula Plants in Containers

-In plant pots Crassula portulacea will remain small and is often used for bonsai to take to look of old trees or shrubs.
+In containers, Crassula portulacea will remain small and is often used for bonsai to take to look of old trees or shrubs.

 They grow slowly and can be trimmed into the shape of trees with interesting trunks.
 In the ground they will eventually reach a height of 4 to 5 feet tall.